davidwesst/blog/simcity-in-the-browser-with-source-code/index.md

   - javascript
   - games
   - html
-categories:
-  - development
-  - video games
 date: "2014-10-31T17:50:42"
-excerpt: "If you haven't played the classic SimCity, I mean Micropolis then you missed out."
+description: "If you haven't played the classic SimCity, I mean Micropolis then you missed out."
 ---

 [1]: micropolisjs-city.png